-Josh Tutwiler is in his third season as the Tribe's assistant coach.
+Josh Tutwiler is in his fourth season as the Tribe's assistant coach.
 A native of Bridgewater, Va., Tutwiler joined the College's staff after graduating from Old Dominion University in 2012.

 In his second season with the Tribe, Tutwiler continued to help with the growth of the program.
 He helped the program to 34 victories, its third straight 30-plus win season, and to the program’s first-ever regular season Colonial Athletic Association title.
 In addition, the Tribe advanced to the CAA title game for the second straight season.
 As a team, the Tribe batted .310, while it led the country with a 149 doubles.
 The Green and Gold also ranked in the top in the country in runs (452), homers (55) and RBIs (33).
 Individually, he helped tutor junior Michael Katz to a breakout season, in which he was named a semifinalist for the Dick Howser Trophy and the Golden Spikes Award, while garnering numerous all-America honors.
 The Tribe also had 11 players recognized with all-conference awards including Katz, who was CAA Player of the Year.
 Katz along with Nick Thompson and Ryan Lindemuth each inked professional contracts following the regular season.
 In the summer he was an assistant coach for the Waynesboro Generals in the Valley Baseball League.

 During his first season with the Tribe, Tutwiler helped the Green and Gold to its most successful season in school history.
 The Green and Gold won a school record 39 games, garnered its first at-large bid to the NCAA Tournament, and won its first ever NCAA Tournament games.